trywilco/wilco-docs/docs/building-your-quest/quest-resources/k8s.md

 # k8s

-Description: Hosting user's backend and frontend apps
+Description: Hosting the user's backend and frontend apps

 When specified as a resource, a fully functional K8s namespace will be created for the frontend and configured for the user.